Fourth Onsite Volunteer Checklist

 Find out where the door keys are located.

-Confirm you know where the door keys are before the Third Onsite Volunteers leave.
-The door keys are generally kept on a hook on the corkboard at the Onsite Volunteer Station.
-The Keyholder may opt to keep the keys with them if they are in the building to ensure they don't forget to bring them home at the end of the day.
+• The Keyholder may opt to keep the keys with them if they are in the building to ensure they don’t forget to bring them home at the end of the day.

-Fourth Onsite Volunteers are responsible for ensuring the transfer of the keys back to the Closing Keyholder.
+• Fourth Onsite Volunteers are responsible for ensuring the transfer of the keys back to the Closing Keyholder.

-Onsite Volunteer Lanyard Name Badges are kept in a drawer in the Onsite Volunteer Station’s rolling cart, but you can also claim one from a departing Third Onsite Volunteer.
+• These are kept in a drawer in the Onsite Volunteer Station’s three-drawer rolling cart.

 Assist with supervising room transitions as needed.